andrewchambers/minias/README.md

 Minias can assemble large amounts of real world software after it has been compiled to assembly by compilers including GCC, Clang, [cproc](https://sr.ht/~mcf/cproc/)/[qbe](https://c9x.me/compile/), and [chibicc](https://github.com/rui314/chibicc).
-It can also assemble self hosted cproc, meaning it can indirectly assemble itself.
+It can also assemble itself (After compilation with a C compiler).

 Project Goals: